Help Center

 Add Table to Elementor Page

-Head to Pages > Add New.
-Name the page and place the Dynamic Table widget in Elementor.
+Place the Dynamic Table widget.
 Choose the table you have just created as the source.

 After enabling all the required toggles in the Content tab, proceed to the Style tab.
-Here you can create a table view to your liking.
+Here, you can create a custom table styling.
 Check the Advanced tab if additional customizations are needed.

 Was this article helpful?